 Why Choose Alvernia?

-Since 1958, Alvernia has been making its mark, first as a small college serving the local community and now as a forward-thinking, comprehensive university attracting interest from across the nation as one of only 24 Franciscan schools in the United States.
-The ideal of "knowledge joined with love" is integral to everything we do and is an ethic recognized in our graduates, students and faculty.
+Since 1958, Alvernia has been making its mark, first as a small college serving the local community, and today as a forward-thinking, comprehensive university attracting students from across the globe.
+Our mission to form ethical leaders with moral courage to do well and do good in the world is integral to everything we do - and is a valued characteristic recognized in our graduates, students and faculty.

 The Application Process